 This article is in continuation with the previous article, a travelogue by Komal detailing her first Solo trip to Ladakh.
 This part details her travels around Nubra valley, from Leh to Turtuk and Panamik; and provides vital information for anyone planning to travel by Public transport.
+In the article below, and in other parts of this travelogue, you can find details about how you can move in Ladakh from one place to another by public transport as well as where can you stay in places like Panamik, Diskit, Hunder and Turtuk.

 The Diskit shared public taxi stand is next to Polo ground.
 Most taxis leave between 7 – 8 am every morning to Diskit or Panamik.
 Fare is Rs.
 400 per person.
 The taxi started at 7.45 am for Panamik.
 The shared taxi is extremely comfortable if you don’t mind sitting in close contact with people.
 I had no hassle.
 I am a minimalist and enjoy local people’s company, therefore thoroughly enjoyed them.